LibCrowds/docs/docs/templates/tutorial.md

-Tutorials are displayed when a project is first loaded to give volunteers some additional guidance about how to contribute.
+Tutorials are displayed when a project is first loaded and give volunteers some additional guidance about how to contribute.
+The tutorials for all projects generated from a template can be modified via this section.

 !!! question "How do I open this page?"